About Us

 ‘Finish the hell up.’

-Republican Trey Gowdy angrily demanded Rosenstein wrap up the investigation.
+Republican Trey Gowdy angrily demanded that Rosenstein wrap up the investigation.
 “If you have got evidence of any wrongdoing by any member of the Trump marketing campaign, gift it to the damn grand jury,” he stated.
 “If you’ve got proof that this president acted inappropriately, gift it to the American humans … Whatever you purchased, end it the hell up.”
-The Mueller research has already caused prices in opposition to Trump’s former campaign chairman, his former countrywide security adviser, and numerous human beings.
+The Mueller research has already caused prices in opposition to Trump’s former campaign chairman, his former national security adviser, and numerous individuals.
 Trump has denied any collusion with Russia and, again and again, referred to the research as a witch hunt.

-For months now, Republicans have issued subpoenas and sought files in connection with the FBI’s collusion investigation, as well as other records related to the probe of Clinton’s use of a private e-mail server.
+For months now, Republicans have issued subpoenas and sought files in connection with the FBI’s collusion investigation, as well as other records related to the probe of Clinton’s use of a private email server.
 Critics say the Republicans are seeking to discredit investigations of the Trump marketing campaign.
 Republicans had alleged the FBI made missteps when it implemented a special court docket for a warrant to conduct surveillance on former Trump campaign adviser Carter Page and questioned the FBI’s use of a personal informant who reached out to several Trump campaign officials.

 In his testimony, he stated he was disappointed by the troubles uncovered inside the report, such as texts that several FBI employees sent disparaging Trump.
 “We need to correct errors, maintain wrongdoers responsibly, and deter future violations,” Rosenstein said.
-“I Heard You Paint House’s – Closing the Case on Jimmy Hoffa” is the autobiography of mobster Frank “The Irishman” Sheehan, written by former murder prosecutor and Chief Deputy Attorney General of the State of Delaware, Charles Brandt.
+“I Heard You Paint Houses – Closing the Case on Jimmy Hoffa” is the autobiography of mobster Frank “The Irishman” Sheehan, written by former murder prosecutor and Chief Deputy Attorney General of the State of Delaware, Charles Brandt.

 Geneva A. Crawford